 No pasta machine.
 No fuss.
 So fun.
 So easy.
 So delicious.

-Make sure the butter is nice and browned before removing from the heat.
+Make sure the butter has browned before removing from the heat.

 Cooking Time (includes preparation time): 1 Hour